 Silver can also be used to purchase special upgrades for your tank as well as consumable items to help keep your tank in a battle once it starts taking damage.
 There are also vanity purchases available such as fancy camouflage schemes which can be 'rented' for a period of time for silver or made permanent by spending gold.

 No matter which path you choose, making your way through the game's tiers takes time.
 If all that you are focused on is obtaining new tanks and tricking them out, then building your collection will probably feel a bit like grinding your way to better gear in an MMO.
 However, the game's matches are fun at any tier, so if you just focus on playing matches and having a good time, then your arsenal will continue to grow and evolve as a natural part of the gameplay, and you might not even notice how long it's taking you to reach the top tiers.
 As for those who are fine with taking the latter route and are worried about being at a disadvantage against the 'gold tankers' , I can assure you that it is quite possible to be successful playing the game's 'stock' tanks.
-Sound tactics and gameplay trump tank stats on the battlefield, although it may take a little more work to take out a premium tank.
+Sound tactics and gameplay trump tank stats on the battlefield.

 I enjoyed playing World of Tanks.
 It looks and feels different than other multiplayer shooters, and not just because it's played with tanks.
 Playing smart and taking things like sight lines, target profiles, and shot angles into account leads to far more success in the game than twitch-like reflexes.
 I also like the variety of play that you can get by taking tanks from all of the different classes into battles.
 There are some downsides to the game, though.
 If you are playing a stock tank and end up in a match with players who have both paid for premium tanks and know what they are doing, then you probably won't last very long.
-Also, it can take a very, very long time to reach the top tiers relying entirely on free in-game currency; it's something that you're really going to have to work at.
-The fact that there are trophies tied to playing 100 matches in each tank class attests to the length of the haul.
+Also, it can take a very, very long time to reach Tier X relying entirely on free in-game currency; it's something that you're really going to have to work at.
 However, the game is certainly worth taking the time to download and try out, and even if you don't buy anything premium or spend hours unlocking everything the game will give you an enjoyable break from other shooters and will probably be something that you find yourself coming back to play now and again.